Omkar2003-PIXEL/Ad-Click-Prediction-Using-Machine-Learning/README.md

-# Ad-Click-Prediction-Using-Machine-Learning
-Ad Click Prediction Using Machine Learning A machine learning project to predict whether a user will click on an online advertisement.
-This project explores advertising data, performs exploratory data analysis (EDA), and builds a Logistic Regression model to predict ad click-through rates (CTR) based on user behavior and demographics.
+Ad Click Prediction Using Machine Learning
 Project Overview

-The online advertisement industry has become a multi-billion-dollar sector, and predicting ad click-through rates (CTR) is central to maximizing revenue for advertisers and search engines.
+The online advertisement industry is a multi-billion-dollar sector, and predicting ad click-through rates (CTR) is central to maximizing revenue for advertisers and search engines.

-In this project, we predict whether a user will click on an advertisement using machine learning techniques.
-We will focus on search ads, which are displayed when a user searches for a specific keyword, and apply Logistic Regression to predict ad clicks based on user features.
+In this project, we predict whether a user will click on an advertisement using machine learning.
+We focus on search ads (displayed when a user searches for a keyword) and apply Logistic Regression to predict ad clicks based on user behavior and demographics.

-Predicting CTR helps search engines decide which ads to display, considering both the probability of a click and the advertiser's bid amount.
+Predicting CTR helps search engines decide which ads to display based on both:

+Probability of a click

+Advertiser's bid amount

 Problem Statement

-This project uses advertising data from a marketing agency to develop a machine learning algorithm that predicts whether a particular user will click on an advertisement.
+We use advertising data from a marketing agency to develop a model that predicts whether a particular user will click on an advertisement.

-The dataset contains 10 variables:
+The dataset contains 10 features:

 Feature	Description
 Daily Time Spent on Site	Consumer time on-site in minutes